Published:

 The Governance Framework

-- Privacy & Access Control: Centralised management of access rights based on roles and data sensitivity (see Compliance).
+5. Privacy and Access Control: Centralised management of access rights based on roles and data sensitivity (see Compliance).

 The Focus: Data as a Reliable Product